Link Search Menu Expand Document

 Executing a Stored Procedure

-There are 2 ways of executing a stored procedure.
-First, simply pass the name of the stored procedure and set the command type to CommandType.StoredProcedure.
+There are two ways to execute a stored procedure.
+Pass the stored procedure name and set the command type to CommandType.StoredProcedure:

 using (var connection = new SqlConnection(connectionString))